Mikel Obi aims to pay Messi back for 2005 golden ball

 Mikel Obi is hoping to get one over Lionel Messi when Nigeria face Argentina.

-Super Eagles captain Mikel Obi is hoping to pay back Lionel Messi back for the 2005 FIFA U-20 World Cup golden ball when Nigeria take on Argentina in a group D encounter of the 2018 FIFA World Cup on Tuesday, June 26.
+Mikel and Messi are no strangers to each other as they have met on several occasions hat club and international level.

-Mikel and Messi are no strangers to each other as they have met on several occasions and while both have enjoyed success over the course of their career it is Messi who is the more renowned football star.
+While both have enjoyed success over the course of their career it is Messi who is the more renowned football star and has triumphed over Mikel in all meetings at international level.

 In a report by Guardian Mikel reveals how he was close to winning the golden ball at the 2005 FIFA U-20 World Cup until Messi scored two penalties to lead Argentina to victory.